agent150891/React-Test-Project/README.md

 ## Browsing the project

 The are few steps to view the project:
-1) git clone "project-url" to clone the project.
+1) git clone https://github.com/agent150891/React-Test-Project.git to clone the project.
 2) npm install to install all the necessary node modules.
 3) npm start to start the project.